intel/llvm/sycl/doc/design/CommandGraph.md

 Therefore, submitting a UR command-buffer consists only of submitting to a stream the executable CUDA Graph that represent this series of operations.

-An executable CUDA Graph, which contains all commands and synchonization information, is saved in the UR command-buffer to allow for efficient graph resubmission.
+An executable CUDA Graph, which contains all commands and synchronization information, is saved in the UR command-buffer to allow for efficient graph resubmission.